LeeAnnEditor/o365hq/services/Cloud App Security Information and Thread Protection.md

 +++
-title = "Cloud App Security Information and Thread Protection" description = "Microsoft Cloud App Security is a comprehensive solution for providing IT security with cloud services in a company of any size. " date = 2019-06-28
+title = "Cloud App Security Information and Threat Protection" description = "Microsoft Cloud App Security is a comprehensive solution for providing IT security with cloud services in a company of any size. " date = 2019-06-28